 When someone does not have insurance (through their employer, privately or Medical Assistance) to help pay for their counseling services, United Way financial support allows us to base your cost per session on your household income and the number of people in your home.
 This is called a sliding fee.
 Laws do not allow us to offer a sliding fee scale to clients who have insurance.

 What ages of children do you serve?

 If you are asking for help with your child, we will help you.
 The focus of counseling will vary, depending on the age of your child.
 For instance, a two year old child will have extensive parent involvement while a 17 year old may have less parental involvement.
-Gretchen and Mary will work with you to develop an appropriate treatment plan that takes into account your child's age and development.
+Our therapists will work with you to develop an appropriate treatment plan that takes into account your child's age and development.

 What is a Treatment Plan?